Northern Europe Cruises

 - Be sure to explore the beauty of Bryggen

-- Enjoy one of the many outdoor areas in the city like Kadriorg Park or the Rocca Al Mare Open Air Museum
+- Enjoy a stroll around Kadriorg Park or the Rocca Al Mare Open Air Museum

-- Journey up the Oleviste Church, which was once the tallest building in the world
+- Journey up the Oleviste Church, once the tallest building in the world

 Scandinavia's largest city is home to the residence of the king, the Swedish Parliament and the Swedish government.
 The palace and the parliament building should not be missed.
 For all art and culture fans, Stockholm offers numerous theaters, unbeatable cuisine, great shopping and museums.
 Stockholms holds pristine forests and an extensive archipelago.Highlights of Stockholm